 6. Meditate + Affirmations

-I hight recommend meditating first thing in the morning!
+I highly recommend meditating first thing in the morning!

 Meditation or meditation is a state of mental and emotional calmness.

-Meditating helps us to focus our minds on the present moment without allowing outside distractions to enter.
+Meditating helps us focus on the present moment without allowing outside distractions to enter.
 And without judgment.

 There are many benefits of meditation, including: